Dwitrisha/Macrohard-Teams/README.md

  ### :large_blue_diamond: <ins>Multi-user Video Calling + Realtime Chat</ins>
   The Video Chat includes following functionalities:

-  1. Multiple participants can join
+  1. Multiple participants can join and the video call is rendered in a split screen view depending on the number of participants
   2. Live Video Transcription using **Speech-to-Text Recognition (Natural Language Processing)**
   3. Email participants using [EmailJS](https://www.emailjs.com/)
   4. Screen Sharing